Andersson-Acosta-Dev/day_1_Semeantic_HTML/README.md

 Replica and layout of a Medium article using HTML and CSS.
-Improve frontend skills, recreate visual appearance, and implement interactive features.
+Improve frontend skills, recreate visual appearance aiming HTML syntax review
+.